Bmi Doctors

 Monitoring Skin Health Over Time

-• Self-Examination: Look at your skin regularly.
-Pay attention to any new acne, rashes, or dry patches.
-Keep a diary of any changes you notice and share this information with your doctor.
+Self-Examination: Frequently check your skin for new acne, rashes, or dry patches, and maintain a diary of any changes to share with your doctor.

 Strategies for Maintaining Healthy Skin While Using Semaglutide

-• Sun Protection: Protect your skin from the sun.
-Use a broad-spectrum sunscreen with at least SPF 30 every day, even on cloudy days.
-Wear protective clothing and seek shade when the sun is strongest, usually between 10 a.m. and 4 p.m.
+Sun Protection: Use a broad-spectrum sunscreen with at least SPF 30 daily.
+Wear protective clothing and seek shade during peak sun hours (10 a.m. to 4 p.m.).

 semaglutide and acne 4